tingxueronghua/ChartLlama-code/README.md

 ## 📖 TO-DO LIST
 - [ ] Open source the training scripts and the dataset.
 - [ ] Open source the evaluation scripts.
+- [ ] Open source the evaluation dataset.
 - [x] Open source the inference script.
 - [x] Open source the model.
 - [x] Create the git repository.